pietradev/Gatito-petshop/README.md

 5. Sum of Revenue by Neighborhood
 6. Total Revenue by Day, Month, Trimester, and Year

-Three filters were also implemented:
+### Three filters were also implemented:
 1. By Shopping Date
 2. By Brand
 3. By Product (using images)

+The data was collected from 3 csv files and one google sheet provided by Alura.